 Communication between the monitor and the central station is bi-directional but varies based on the active profile and selected advanced settings.
-In all profiles, for example, episodic patient data can be saved and sent to the central station, but in the Continuous Monitoring profile, patient vital-signs data streams to the central station automatically when the monitor is connected.
+In all profiles, for example, episodic patient data can be saved and sent to the central station, but in the Continuous Monitoring profile, patient vital-signs data streams to the central station automatically when the monitor is connected to the central station.
 You can enable or disable automatic connection to the central station in Advanced settings.
-Furthermore, in all profiles but Triage (see Note), patients can be added to a patient list on the monitor and then sent to the central station, and patient lists also can be retrieved from a central station.
+Furthermore, in all profiles but Triage (see Note), you can add patients to a patient list on the monitor and then send them to the central station, and you can also retrieve patient lists from a central station.
 In the Intervals Monitoring and Spot Check profiles, retrieving the patient list requires user action.
 In the Continuous Monitoring profile, the patient list on the monitor updates automatically when the monitor is connected to the central station.

-In all profiles, once you assign a patient to a monitor and send this information to the central station, you can only change this information at the central station-not on the monitor.
+Once you assign a patient to a monitor and send this information to the central station, you can edit patient information on the monitor as noted in the following table: